By Atom | Apr 24, 2023, 9:51 AM

 Half term: 25th May – 2nd June 2024

 There are around 70 places available for boys applying to Year 7 entry at Dulwich College each year.
-These children are joined by the boys moving up from Dulwich College Junior School, resulting in a year group of approximately 125 pupils.
+These children are joined by the boys moving up from Dulwich College Junior School.
+This creates a year group of around 125 pupils.

-Boys who are offered a place at Dulwich College are usually working in the top 15% of the academic ability for their year group, and are able to work at Greater Depth in English and maths.
-Before registering with Dulwich College, check with your child's current school to find out if your son falls within this range and whether Dulwich College would be suitable for him.
+Successful candidates for Dulwich College are usually working in the top 15% of their year group, including Greater Depth in English and maths.
+Before registering your son with Dulwich College, talk to his current teachers.
+They can help advise if your son falls within this range and whether the school would be suitable for him.

 If you are applying for Year 7 entry, you cannot also apply for Year 9 deferred entry.